Mining giant Anglo-American has put to work a prototype of what it says is the world’s largest hydrogen-powered vehicle.

 “Over the next several years, we envisage converting or replacing our current fleet of diesel-powered trucks with this zero-emission haulage system, fuelled with green hydrogen.
 If this pilot is successful, we could remove up to 80% of diesel emissions at our open pit mines by rolling this technology across our global fleet.”

-Anglo American says hydrogen can enable a shift to greener energy and cleaner transport and that “the hydrogen economy provides an opportunity to create new engines of economic activity.”
+Anglo American says hydrogen power can enable a shift to greener sources of energy and cleaner mining equipment and that “the hydrogen economy provides an opportunity to create new engines of economic activity.”

-Given abundant renewable energy sources, such as solar and wind power, “hydrogen is a strategic priority for South Africa and presents a significant opportunity for economic development,” it says.
+Given abundant natural gas and renewable energy sources, such as solar and wind power, “hydrogen is a strategic priority for South Africa and presents a significant opportunity for economic development,” it says.

 “The proposed hydrogen valley will stretch approximately 835 kilometres from the platinum group metals-rich Bushveld geological area in Limpopo province, along the industrial and commercial corridor to Johannesburg and to the south coast at Durban.